 Try new things and do your best at them!
-There are lots of jobs in the theatre club, talk theatre besides acting.
+There are lots of jobs in the theatre besides acting.
 There are people who paint the sets, make costumes, write plays and more.
 Get the most out of your art, music and English classes.
 You can use all of these things to be a live theatre pro!